rosslyn07/Agnikai/awesome things i have done in college/the last ride ;) arte4is.bat.md

 - the food will be provided 3 times throughout the hackathon [ lunch dinner and next day breakfast ]
 - after the end of the hackathon feedback will be collected from the students
 - the participants are not meant to leave the college campus before the hackathon ends
+- if the participants are taking rooms they should be present in the college a day before the hackathon and should check in the hostel rooms at exact 12:00pm
+- the rooms will be o 2 types [ one with 4 members and 2 members & single individuals will be paired with other single individuals ]
 ### <font color="#ffc000">the bare-bone structure of the hackathon</font>
 -  the organizing team arrives at the venue 7:30am
 - the pickup buses start from gadag and hulkoti at 8:00am at the respective bus stops and will exactly leave from the bus stops 8:30am and the participants will arrive at college at approx 9:00am